carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 ### Step 6.
 Train model

-We are now ready to train the model.
+We are ready to train the model.

 Training the model is done using the `fit` method.
 It takes the image data and target (label) data as inputs and has several other parameters for certain options of the training.
 Here we only set a different number of epochs.